 Sharper Image and Well+Good are promoting similar products in the subject lines below.
 But the persuasive devices they employ target two very different audiences.

 To achieve above average results for your email campaigns, use what you know about who will read your message to understand their expectations, wants, needs and preferences.
+As you learn more about your subscribers, develop customer personas to help your team visualize the people who will read their email messages.

 Combine information from multiple data sources in your CRM to segment your audience.
 Then develop hyper-targeted subject lines to attract, engage and win them over.